ScanLineDev/scanline/README.md

 _“Scanline already saved us a few weeks on prod outages by catching race conditions”_ - CTO, ML infrastructure company

-_“I used to spend 5+ hours a day reviewing my team's code; now that's less than 1.”_ - Eng Manager
+_“I used to spend 5+ hours a day reviewing my team's code; now that's less than 1”_ - Eng Manager

 _“My team started complementing the quality of my PRs”_ - SWE

-_"Code gen and automatic PRs are still unreliable, but Scanline's code review is immediately useful and actionable."_ - Friend who's tried hundreds of AI tools
+_"Code gen and automatic PRs are still unreliable, but Scanline's code review is immediately useful and actionable."_ - Friend who's tried a lot of AI tools

 # Quick Start - Install